 The water is calm, flat and shallow – it has a reputation for safe swimming.
 (The water is protected from the open seas by a headland.)

 You can catch bream, whiting and flathead along The Esplanade.

 The sand continues unbroken to Ocean-Umina Beaches for 4 km.
 You can have a nice long walk on the sand.
 Or cycle on the path to Umina SLSC.

 The eclectic Ettalong Markets are a popular attraction.
 The markets are located in the Ettalong Beach Tourist Resort complex.
 Open every weekend 9 am - 4 pm.
 The markets are covered so you can go even if it rains.

 The best things about the markets in my eyes are the décor and eateries (Gozleme anyone?).
 Those alone are worth a visit.

 The resort has a stunning Mediterranean decor.
-You may find that the rich decor contrasts with the stores, and even the stores contrast between each other.
-The more I go the more I like it.
+You may find that the rich decor contrasts with the stores.
+But the more I go the more I like it.

 The 6-screen Cinema Paradiso is located beside the markets.
 The décor is just as stunning as in the markets...
 Each room is different from one another.
 This building is certainly one of the kind.
 (This is not a generic Hoyts!)

 This is one of the few areas on the Central Coast where there are no hills, so cycling is fun.